 That rule took someone an afternoon to build properly.
 They had to figure out the right engagement score threshold (is 80, right?
 Maybe it should be 70?), identify an existing, high-performing journey for this use case, find and validate the offer code, test the segment before launch, and manually QA the trigger logic.

-With Project Halo, we want you to simply describe your goal: "I want to convert free users who are most likely to pay before their trial ends in May.
+With CX Enterprise Coworker, we want you to simply describe your goal: "I want to convert free users who are most likely to pay before their trial ends in May.
 Use our best-performing offer."

-The system would then analyze your audiences, historical conversion rates by engagement score, available journeys, and active offers.
-Using all of this context, Project Halo will build the campaign, recommends the threshold based on past performance data, and flags anything that needs your review.
+The system would then analyze your audience list, historical conversion rates, available journeys, and active offers.
+Using all of this context, CX Enterprise Coworker would build the campaign and recommend thresholds based on past performance data.

-Go from workflows to momentum with customer engagement designed for growth teams, powered by AI.
+Go from manual workflows to agile customer engagement — designed for lean teams, powered by AI.

 We believe this conversational way of working represents a shift in how work gets done.
 It makes sophisticated marketing strategies easier to execute and iterate on — even for small organizations.
 Campaigns like welcome series, win-backs, product education flows, and product announcements can be built and refined in minutes instead of days.